mgreiler/se-unlocked-website/src/posts/intern-ceo-agile-testing.md

 audio: http://dts.podtrac.com/redirect.mp3/cdn.simplecast.com/audio/aaca909a-e34f-49ae-a86f-f59e4fa807f0/episodes/79768797-91b9-4d4b-8088-35b4c3f705a5/audio/1f5fb905-dcfb-45cc-a057-d9635532cbee/default_tc.mp3
 ---

-In this episode, I talk to Alex Schladebeck, a testing expert, and a powerful voice in the tech community.
+Alex Schladebeck, a testing expert and powerful voice in the tech community, shared how she transitioned from intern to CEO of a dev shop.
 Alex is the CEO of Bredex, a dev shop that offers tailor-made IT solutions but also specializes in quality assurance and testing.

 A decade ago, Alex graduated in linguistic and came into tech by accident.
 So, I obviously have to ask her about her career transition, and testing.